awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/console-summary-edit-schema.md

      A column type can be any supported SQL data type\.
 If the new data type is CHAR, VARBINARY, or VARCHAR, specify a data length for **Length**\.
 For more information, see [Data Types](https://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sql-reference-data-types.html)\.
    + For **Row path**, provide a row path\.
 A row path is a valid JSONPath expression that maps to a JSON element\.
 **Note**
 The base **Row path** value is the path to the top\-level parent that contains the data to be imported\.
 This value is **$** by default\.
-For more information, see `RecordRowPath` in [JSONMappingParameters](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/API_JSONMappingParameters.html)\.
+For more information, see `RecordRowPath` in `[JSONMappingParameters](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/API_JSONMappingParameters.html)`\.

 1. To delete a column, choose the **x** icon next to the column number\.
 ![\[Screenshot of schema editor showing the x icon next to the column number.\]](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/edit-schema-delete.png)

-1. To rename a column, type a new name for **Column name**\.
+1. To rename a column, enter a new name for **Column name**\.
 The new column name cannot be blank, must be longer than a single character, and must not contain reserved SQL keywords\.
 It must also meet naming criteria for SQL ordinary identifiers: It must start with a letter and contain only letters, underscore characters, and digits\.

 1. To change the data type of a column, choose a new data type for **Column type**\.
-If the new data type is CHAR, VARBINARY, or VARCHAR, specify a data length for **Length**\.
+If the new data type is `CHAR`, `VARBINARY`, or `VARCHAR`, specify a data length for **Length**\.
 For more information, see [Data Types](https://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sql-reference-data-types.html)\.

 1. Choose **Save schema and update stream** to save your changes\.